Benefits of Walking vs Running

 Hint, it's all about multitasking, but not in a “I'VE GOT TO DO IT ALL AT ONCE” stressful kind of way.
 It's more relaxed…

-- Instead of meeting friends for a coffee date, we get together and walk. 🙂
+- Instead of meeting friends for a coffee date, we'll often get together and walk. 🙂

 - No time to fit in daily devotions or prayer time?
 You can pray on your walk or all day long!
 In the past I'd hear, “You make time for what's important to you.“, so I'd feel bad for not taking the time with God first thing in the morning — but that's when I have to work because the kids are still sleeping, my brain is fresh, and I get so much more done!
 It never seemed to happen in the evening either because you all know how it is, it's a circus around here.
-Then one day on a podcast I heard a priest say, “You just might not have TIME to get in specific bible reading or prayer time, but God is everywhere ALL DAY LONG, just talk to Him!”
+Then one day on a podcast I heard a priest say, “You just might not have TIME to get in specific Bible reading or prayer time, but God is everywhere ALL DAY LONG, just talk to Him!”
 You know what?
 That's what I've done and it's been really really good.
 After a while it becomes a habit, so I'll chat with Him throughout the day, or in the night if I wake up and feel like there's someone that I need to pray for, or on my walks.
-Most days I do still pick up my daily devotional books or my bible for quick inspiration, but no more guilt if I don't have that specific time to set aside.
+Most days I do still pick up my daily devotional books or my Bible for quick inspiration, but no more guilt if I don't have that specific time to set aside.
 I think that overall I'm praying more than back in the day when I took a specific half hour each morning to pray and read.
 The point is, find what works best for you and your life right now.
 (Here are my favorite podcasts, by the way — I love turning these on while I fold laundry, or when I walk on the days that Kent or a friend can't go along.)

 - Use this time to catch up with your spouse–Kent and I have great uninterrupted time to talk on our walks together.